maniTLab · Nashik, India · 2026

 & the Lab

-The story behind the THATTE balanced ternary computing project — from a 2006 insight to a nine-patent portfolio filed with the Indian Patent Office.
+The story behind the THATTE balanced ternary computing project — from a 2006 insight to a six-patent portfolio filed with the Indian Patent Office.

 Manish Jagdish Thatte